mautrix/docs/bridges/python/telegram/authentication.md

 3. Choose the login method you want and follow the instructions under that heading, then go to the "Finally" section.

+**N.B.** While the bridge uses the official client API, Telegram is known to ban suspicious users, and a brand new account using a 3rd party client is considered suspicious.
+Using a well-established account is perfectly safe.
+If you do get banned, Telegram usually reverts incorrect bans fairly quickly after emailing recover@telegram.org.

 ### In-Matrix login
 4. Send your phone number to the room.
 5. The bot should prompt you to send your auth code to the room: send it once it